A step-by-step guide on how to travel to Cuba.

 Buying a flight to Cuba is easy.
 Find the most up to date information on cheap flights to Cuba and flight schedules from the United States.

-Every tourist arriving to Cuba must fill out a tourist Visa form.
+Every tourist arriving to Cuba must fill out a Tourist Card / Visa form.
 Depending on where you're departing from, there are different ways of acquiring this form.

 Internet & Phone